vesolja/vesolja/README.md

 # About Me:
 hello, I'm student of Radiotherapy at Erciyes University.
 I'm interested in programming treatment devices for radiotherapy treatment processes.
-I have intermediate-level proficiency in Python and Java, as well as basic-level proficiency in JavaScript and advanced-level proficiency in HTML.<br> In addition to programming, I'm interested in graphic design and constantly striving to improve my skills.<br>
+I possess intermediate-level knowledge and ability in Python and Java, a basic understanding of JavaScript, and an advanced understanding of HTML.<br> In addition to programming, I'm interested in graphic design and constantly striving to improve my skills.<br>

 ## 🌐 Socials: